From now until October 2, 2023 at 11:59pm PDT, you can get up to an 80% bonus when you buy Aeroplan points.

-Although the purchase price of 1.89 cents per point is much lower than our current valuation of Aeroplan points at 2.1 cents per point, that doesn’t necessarily mean that you’re guaranteed to get the same value for your booking.
+With a purchase price of as low as 1.94 cents per point, it doesn’t necessarily mean that you’re guaranteed to get the same value for your booking.

-Before buying points, it’s important to consider Aeroplan’s dynamic pricing model.
-Award ticket prices on Air Canada flights are still a bit unpredictable.
+Before buying points, it’s important to consider Aeroplan’s dynamic pricing model, where award ticket prices on Air Canada flights can be a bit unpredictable.
 Points costs rise and fall, more closely mirroring cash costs, so there isn’t as clear an advantage to buying points and making a points booking.

 Instead, you can benefit by flying on Air Canada’s partner airlines, where award tickets are at a fixed points price based on distance and region.
 There are certainly many more sweet spots to be had where you can stretch the value you get for your up-front cash costs.

-In general, I wouldn’t speculatively buy points if you tend to travel on dynamically-priced routes.
-There’s a lot more risk in making a speculative points purchase if you can’t guarantee the value you’ll get – in that case, I’d prefer to earn the slow way.
+In general, you shouldn’t speculatively buy points if you tend to travel on dynamically priced routes.
+There’s a lot more risk in making a speculative points purchase if you can’t guarantee the value you’ll get – in that case, you should try to earn points the slow way.

-On the other hand, if you’re confident that you’ll often have opportunities to redeem points above the price you pay, now is as good a time as any to load up.
+On the other hand, if you’re confident that you’ll often have opportunities to redeem points above the price you pay, you can stand to benefit from a points purchase under this promotion.